MicroEJ/docs/VEEPortingGuide/coreEngine.rst

 .. note::

    Please note that while the Core Engine supports restart, :ref:`MicroUI <section_microui>` does not.
-   Attempting to restart the MicroEJ Application on a VEE Port with UI support may result in undefined behavior.
+   Attempting to restart the Application on a VEE Port with UI support may result in undefined behavior.

 .. _vm_dump: